kr/fit/Readme.md

 It fits slices into structs by recursively fitting each element of the slice to each field in the struct.

-Fit returns an os.Error if it cannot match the data in the slot, for instance, if the types are incompatible, if a numeric type overflows the slog, or if the slot holds a fixed number of elements (i.e. it is an array or a struct) and the input slice does not have the same number of elements.
+Fit returns an os.Error if it cannot get the data into the slot, for instance, if the types are incompatible, if a numeric type overflows the slot, or if the slot holds a fixed number of elements (i.e. it is an array or a struct) and the input slice does not have the same number of elements.